default-output-block.skip-main

 Te Whiu chairman Te Rau Allen-Arena’s call came as Goldsmith met formally with Ngāpuhi hapū for the first time at Whitiora Marae in Te Tii on Te Puna Inlet in the Bay of Islands today.

-Treaty Negotiations Minister Paul Goldsmith (in dark suitwith blue shirt) and his entourage including to his right Northland MP Grant McCallum walks on the Whitiora Marae in the Bay of Islands today.
-(Photo: Susan Botting, Local Democracy Reporter, Northland)
+Treaty Negotiations Minister Paul Goldsmith (in dark suit with blue shirt) and his entourage including to his Northland MP Grant McCallum walks on the Whitiora Marae in the Bay of Islands today.
+Photo: Susan Botting, Local Democracy Reporter, Northland

-Goldsmith visited Te Tii for Te Kotahitanga o ngā hapū Ngāpuhi’s October meeting, amidst efforts to get Ngāpuhi hapū together to work towards treaty settlement.
+Goldsmith visited Te Tii for Te Kotahitanga o ngā hapū Ngāpuhi’s October meeting, amid efforts to get Ngāpuhi hapū together to work towards Treaty settlement.

 “Te Kotahitanga continues to have a goal to be a forum where the hapū of Ngāpuhi can come together and configure themselves for Treaty negotiations,” Tipene said.